BDC Hamburger Icon

 Civil penalties for violations of the CCPA can range from $2,500 per unintentional violation to $7,500 per intentional violation.
 Businesses generally have 30 days to reverse any violations and solve the problem to avoid liability.

-While these fines are not nominally as steep as the maximum penalties permitted under the GDPR, it is best to avoid them, as they stack per violation; that means if you repeatedly violate the consent requirement for thousands of email addresses in your email marketing campaign, you could be on the hook for a significant sum.
+Although these fines are not as steep as the maximum penalties permitted under the GDPR, it is best to avoid them, as they stack up per violation.
+That means that, if you repeatedly violate the consent requirement for thousands of email addresses in your email marketing campaign, you could be on the hook for a significant sum.

 How does email marketing software help you stay GDPR-compliant?

-While it is possible to keep your entire email marketing program in-house, using an email marketing platform makes staying GDPR-compliant easier.
-That is because these platforms have these regulations built into their programming.
+Although it is possible to keep your entire email marketing program in-house, using an email marketing platform makes it easier to comply with the GDPR because the platforms have these regulations built into their programming.

 Data permission

-GDPR requires companies to obtain specific permission from people who opt-in for the type of communication they will be receiving.
+The GDPR requires companies to obtain permission from people who opt in for the specific type of communication they will be receiving.
 In other words, if someone gives you their email address, you can’t assume that they are OK with receiving marketing emails from you; they need to specifically give you permission to send those types of emails.

 Constant Contact email opt-in